Hajigabul District

 Hajigabul District (Hacıqabul rayonu) is one of the 66 districts of Azerbaijan.
-It is located in the east of the country and belongs to the Shirvan-Salyan Economic Region.
+It is located in the east of the country, in the Shirvan-Salyan Economic Region.
 The district borders the districts of Kurdamir, Agsu, Shamakhi, Gobustan, Absheron, Baku, Salyan, Sabirabad and the city of Shirvan.
 Its capital and largest city is Hajigabul.
 As of 2020, the district had a population of 76,600.

 History

-Hajigabul district located on the Silk Road, was part of the Arab Caliphate, Seljuk, Sacids, Hulakids, Shirvanshahs, Safavids at different times.
+Hajigabul district, located on the Silk Road, was part of the Arab Caliphate, Seljuk, Sacids, Hulakids, Shirvanshahs, Safavids at different times.
 During the division of the State into the Khanates, the district was included in the Shamakhi khanate.
-After joining of North Azerbaijan to Tsardom of Russia, it was included in Shamakhi Uyezd of Caspian province which was established in 1830.
+After the joining of North Azerbaijan to Tsardom of Russia, it was included in Shamakhi Uyezd of the Caspian province which was established in 1830.
 After the abolition of the Caspian province in 1841, it was included in the Shamakhi governorate.
 After the devastating earthquake in 1859 in Shamakhi, the capital of the governorate was moved to Baku.
 In 1860 - 1930, Hajigabul was part of the Shamakhi Uyezd in the Baku province.
 On August 8, 1930, Uyezd was abolished and as a result of this, the new Garasu was established.
 Since November 29, 1938, city status has been awarded to Hajigabul.